Pearl Coast Zoological Gardens: Pearl Coast Zoological Gardens

 The zoo also had a shop, named the Gatehouse, at which art made by local Aboriginal people could be bought.
 The pieces were sourced from communities in Broome, 'Beagle Bay Mission' (now known simply as Beagle Bay), the Bidyadanga Community (also known as La Grange), and Derby.
 The guide stated that: "This gives the Zoo a wide variety of authentic artefacts, including shields and stone and wood carvings."
 In addition to this, carved 'burial posts' used by Aboriginal communities in burial ceremonies on Bathurst and Melville Island were featured in the grounds of the zoo.

 A typical day at zoo as of 1988 consisted of an early morning meeting at which staff were briefed on special instructions for the day, followed by the feeding of birds and mammals, and inspection of animals for good health.
 All food items were at that point freighted from Perth, while the zoo did produce some of its own pelletised feed itself.
 The zoo had its own veterinary clinic, and veterinarian Dave Morrell, to care for its animals, who were prone to occasionally breaking a wing or leg when frightened or fighting.
 The vet also attended to injured wildlife brought in for treatment by the public.
 Animals with ungulated hooves had to be checked regularly for over-growth, at which point the mammal would be anaesthetised for hoof trimming.
-Other staff at the time included Trevor Gibson (curator of birds), Rose Crowd (office administration), Graham Taylor (manager), Ian Waight (park supervisor) and Chris Mitchell (mammal keeper).
+Other staff at the time included Trevor Gibson (curator of birds), Rose Crowd (office administration), Graham Taylor (manager), Ian Waight (park supervisor) and Chris Mitchell and Damien O'Hara (mammal keepers).

+In July 1988, The West Australian noted that 37 individual animals had recently been brought to Broome by McAlpine from four zoos in England.
+Zoo manager Graham Taylor was quoted as saying that he believed it was the biggest shipment of animals from one part of the world to another: "Logistically, it was a massive exercise...
+A special Boeing 707 was chartered to move the animals.
+Usually only racehorses are moved about in this way".
+The shipment, which had been in preparation for 18 months, involved the animals being flown three days from England to Perth, being quarantined in Perth for a month, and then undergoing a 40-hour truck journey to Broome.
+Taylor noted that there was a delay of 10 days in the journey as a result of "final papers to be put in order" and "State and Federal permits to be gained and requirements to be met."
+Taylor was optimistic about the future of the project, noting "The future is bright for Broome and the zoo itself... during the school holidays up to 400 people were visiting the zoo per day.
+Even now we average around 200 people per day."